BrunoSpy/OpenTBSBundle/README.md

-OpenTBSBundle for ZF2
+OpenTBSBundle for Laminas
 =========================

 This bundle is just a convenient way to use OpenTBS, all the credits go to https://github.com/mbence, Skrol29 and the TinyButStrong team. http://www.tinybutstrong.com/

-OpenTBS - create OpenOffice and Ms Office documents with PHP (and ZF2)
+OpenTBS - create OpenOffice and Ms Office documents with PHP (and Laminas)

 ## Introduction